Matherunner/hldoc/source/strafing.rst

 .. _`this by ZdrytchX`: https://sites.google.com/site/zdrytchx/how-to/strafe-jumping-physics-the-real-mathematics
 .. _`this by jrsala`: https://gamedev.stackexchange.com/a/45656

-.. caution:: Before venturing further in this chapter, be sure to familiarise
+Strafing is so fundamental to speedrunning, that a speedrunner ought to "get it out of the way" while focusing on other techniques.
+Strafing should be viewed as a building block that is used as a basis for other speedrunning techniques and tricks.
+If we do not cannot perform strafing near optimally, the entire speedrun falls apart.
+This applies to TASes as well: we want to optimise strafing as much as possible so that we can "forget about it" when constructing a TAS and permitting us to concentrate on the planning, "general picture", and specific tricks.

-             yourself with the fundamentals of player movement described in :ref:`player movement`.
+.. caution:: Be sure to familiarise yourself with the fundamentals of player movement described in :ref:`player movement`.
 Without the prerequisite knowledge, this chapter can be hard to follow.

 Basic intuition
 ---------------